Waterfall location Sources

 A site created by Bobbie to share all the waterfalls and unique places she has visited throughout the NorthEast.

 Christy and Jan have been amazing contributors to our collection of waterfall photos.
 Christy’s truly unique style lends considerably to our content and we could not be happier to have both of them as friends.
 Please take the time to visit Berkshire Photos website.
 While you are there you may want to pay special attention to the collection of posters they have available for purchase.

 Russell Dunn - Waterfall Guides of Eastern New York

-Russell Dunn and his wife Barbara Delaney have been an inspiration to me and countless other waterfallers in and around New York State for quite some time.
+Russell Dunn and his wife Barbara Delaney have been an inspiration to me and countless other waterfallers in and around New York State for some time.
 If not for Russell there might not have been a Dig The Falls to begin with.
 His books have been the key note to the finding of many beautiful untouched waterfalls that you will find on our site.
-Much of the information on the waterfalls in the Eastern portion of New York that are listed or photographed herein originated from one of his books.
+Much of the information on the waterfalls in the Eastern part of New York that are listed or photographed herein originated from one of his books.
 Please, take the time to look over his collection.
 We have purchased every one of them and have not been disappointed!

 Scott A. Ensminger (Falzguy) - Western New York Waterfall Survey

-Scott has played a pivotal role in the collection and verification of the waterfalls located in the western half of New York State.
+Scott has played a pivotal role in the collection and verification of the waterfalls in the western half of New York State.
 With his help we have been able to either verify or add the information for over 800 waterfalls and we have only touched on his knowledge.
-Please take the time to explore his website; he is not only a waterfall enthusiast, but a very knowledgeable spelunker as well!
+Please take the time to explore his website; he is not only a waterfall enthusiast, but a very knowledgeable spelunkers as well!